rowinggolfer/openmolar2/README.txt

-This version of openmolar is not yet ready for even trial use.
+This version of openmolar is a complete rewrite of the the application used by the author in his own practise.

-anticipated release of an alpha is August 2011
+It is experimental in nature, and not yet ready for even trial use.